AI-IoT-Lab/mix-forecast/README.md

 ---
 ### Dataset Details
-Details of Real Building Datasets Used for this Study (Hourly Data) These datasets will be publicly available on Hugging Face soon.
+-Details of Real Building Datasets Used for this Study (Hourly Data).
+-These datasets will be publicly available on Hugging Face soon.

 | Dataset Name       | Location     | No. of Buildings | Years       |
 |--------------------|--------------|------------------|-------------|